-Too much water causes stress to the plant and, in extreme cases, may cause root rot that will result in the plant leaf wilt and eventually die.
-The second most common reason for falling leaves is direct exposure to the sunlight.
+Too much water causes stress to the plant and, in extreme cases, may cause root rot that will result in the plant leaf wilt and eventually dying.
+The second most common reason for falling leaves is direct exposure to sunlight.

 Do Pilea depressa bloom flowers?

-Baby’s tear plant bloom tiny white creamy color flower that bloom in late spring.
-These small flowers are not suitable for use as decoration but they gives nice appearance to the plant.
+Baby’s tear plant bloom tiny white creamy color flower that blooms in late spring.
+These small flowers are not suitable for use as decoration but they give a nice appearance to the plant.

 Can you use baby’s tear for a terrarium?

-Yes, these make a right plant for a terrarium as they grow and spread well horizontally.
-You have to be bit careful as these have invasive tendencies.
+Yes, these make the right plant for a terrarium as they grow and spread well horizontally.
+You have to be a bit careful as these have invasive tendencies.
 Any unhindered growth and spread may cause them to overtake the entire terrarium.

-You can plant it in a container or keep them regularly trimmed to prevent any overgrowth.
-If planting in a small hanging basket, spread leaves alternatively over the sides to give waterfall appearance of plant.
+You can plant them in a container or keep them regularly trimmed to prevent any overgrowth.
+If planting in a small hanging basket, spread leaves alternatively over the sides to give the waterfall appearance of the plant.

 Is Pilea depressa Toxic to cats?

 Many people like to grow pilea depressa as an indoor ornamental plant due to their attractive small heart-shaped leaves.
-People who have cats and dogs like to chew on the leaves and stems of the plant.
+Pets, such as cats and dogs, like to chew on the leaves and stems of the plant.

 Fortunately, pilea depressa is non-toxic to cats and dogs.
 But you should make an effort not to let your pets chew it as it will cause irreparable damage to the plant.